-All related party transactions that were entered into during the financial year were in the ordinary course of business and on an arms length basis.
+All related party transactions that were entered into during the financial year were in the ordinary course of business and on an arms length basis and transactions which are not on arms length were placed before the Board for approval based on the recommendation of the Audit Committee ( Details are provided in Annexure IV in Form AOC 2).
 There were no other materially significant related party transactions made by the Company with promoters, directors, key managerial personnel or other designated persons which may have a potential conflict with the interest of the Company.
-All related party transactions are placed before the Audit Committee for approval.
-A transaction not on arms length is placed before the Board for approval subsequent to the recommendation and approval of Audit Committee.
+All related party transactions are placed before the Audit Committee for approval and where prior approval was not obtained such transactions were reviewed and approved by the Audit committee subsequently.
 The Policy on related party transactions as approved by the Board is uploaded on Companys website.

 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN FUTURE

-There are no significant and material orders passed by the regulators or courts or tribunals impacting the going concern status of the Company.
+During the Financial year 2018-19 orders were passed by a district court and awards given by two arbitral tribunals against the Company to the extent of 27.62 crores and there are no other significant and material orders passed by the regulators or courts or tribunals impacting the going concern status of the Company.

 RISK MANAGEMENT POLICY

 The Company as part of Standard Operating System and Procedure institutionalized risk management covering risk identification, mitigation and management measures.
 This Risk Charter and Policy have been brought to practice as part of internal control systems and procedures.
 The Management has applied the risk management policy to business activities and processes and this is reviewed to ensure that executive management manages risk through means of a properly defined framework.
-The Company is taking steps to have robust risk management process.
+The Company is taking steps to make the risk management process more robust and institutionalized.

 DIRECTORS RESPONSIBILITY STATEMENT